-Work on the new Rotokauri Transport Hub has officially started .
-The hub project is a key part of Hamilton City Council's Access Hamilton Strategy, which focuses on enabling growth, improving safety and improving transport choice.
-Once complete, the transport hub will be a key connection point for the forthcoming Hamilton to Auckland passenger rail service.
-View our concept designs here.
+In January 2021 we officially opened our new Rotokauri Transport Hub.
+The hub project was a key part of Hamilton City Council's Access Hamilton Strategy, which focuses on enabling growth, improving safety and improving transport choice.
+The transport hub is a key connection point for the forthcoming Hamilton to Auckland passenger rail service.

 What is the Rotokauri Transport Hub?

 The Hub is a park and ride, rail station, bus interchange and pedestrian connection to The Base.
 It includes improvements that are essential to the city's public transport network and will improve the intercity connections between Hamilton and Auckland.
 Through our 10-Year Plan, we set aside $12M to establish the Hub, and construction is now complete.
 The project included: